19.8%-Yielding MV Oil Trust Stock Up 18% Year-Over-Year

 As a royalty trust, MV Oil Trust pays out virtually all of its cash flow to investors.
 That’s great news when the economy is running on all cylinders, but it can be a tough pill to swallow when there’s a recession.
 Despite the short-term macroeconomic headwinds, MVO stock continues to reward investors with reliable, high-yield dividends and significant share-price gains.

 Again, investors need to understand how fickle some energy stocks’ prices and distributions can be.
-For risk-tolerant investors who don’t mind having to pay close attention to their investments, MV Oil Trust stock could be a lucrative option.
+For risk-tolerant investors who don’t mind having to keep a close eye on their investments, MV Oil Trust stock could be a lucrative option.

 MVO stock will no doubt experience periods of volatility, much like the rest of the stock market, but its dividends should help investors weather any near-term turbulence.